Sermon – Reverend Jack Arnold - Time and Action

 … look upon the hearty desires of thy humble servants, and stretch forth the right hand of thy Majesty, to be our defence against all our enemies …

 In the Collect, we ask God look in to our hearts, and see our desire to be His children and defend us against evil.
 That also means we are looking for His Help which comes in the form of the Holy Ghost.
 The Holy Ghost will assist us in the process of changing of our hearts to actually have “hearty desires” to do His Will and to be “humble servants”, not our usual and customary self-centered selves.
 Quite a combination of thoughts in a small bit of verbiage!
-It is amazing how much we can put in a short sentence if we use our words to their best advantage!
+It is amazing how much we can put in a short sentence if we use words to their best advantage!
 If we will be follow Him, He will defend us in all assaults of our enemies.
 If we will not accept His Help, He will not force it on us.
 Back to that old, “Thy will be done.”
 The question arises once again, from whose mouth does it proceed, ours or God’s?

 In his Epistle, Paul tells us in order to live out our faith, we need to make our actions match our stated desires, very much in line with the thought above.
 Actions!
 Not just Dictions, but Actions!
 There can be a distinct difference between the two.
 If you actually believe, you will act.
 If you just say you believe, you will not.
 There is a distinct difference between the two states, action and inaction.
 Faith requires action, unbelief is equal to the state of inaction.

 There are too many people who claim to be Christian, yet do not actually act on the principles of Christ and follow His Instructions.
 They do not truly understand what it means to be a Christian.
 A Christian is called to a life of action and not just diction.
 To be Christian, we have to actually follow those said principles.
 The key word here is following or acting.
 Action is the central theme of the Christian faith, which was first shown with Christ’s death on the cross and resurrection.
-He came to act for us, not just to talk or meditate; His great plan involved action, though it was painful, it was His action that released us from the wages of sin.
+He came to act for us, not just to talk or meditate; His great plan involved action, though it was painful, it was His action which released us from the wages of sin.
 We have to follow His Example that He set for us and live our lives in a manner that reflects we believe the Gospel.